ctnadovich/ebrevet/README.md

 a "X" is substituted for the digit "0" and a "Y" is substituted for the digit "1" to avoid confusion with "O" and "I".
 Start code comparisons should be case insensitive.

+### Secrets

+Club/region secrets are compiled into eBrevet.
+There is a general secret that will be used in case a club hasn't selected their own unique secret.
+Refer to the file [region.dart](lib/region.dart) for details of how the secret is set for a region.

 ## Randonneuring Resources: